 - Only about 20% of all boaters who drowned were on vessels larger than 21 feet

 What Is Megayacht Insurance and What Does It Cover?

 Megayacht insurance is a specialized type of boat insurance that covers very large yachts, generally longer than 100 feet.
-These are usually privately owned yachts with professional crew.
+These are usually privately owned yachts with a professional crew.

 Some have motors while others are sailing vessels, like the America’s Cup ships.
-While many of these boats are for personal use, they are commonly also used for commercial charters or tours.
+While many of these boats are for personal use, they are also commonly used for commercial charters or tours.

 Like yacht insurance or most other boat insurance, megayacht coverage can provide several types of protection, including: